 I arrived very quickly at the idea that the solution to stack size control signals would be to simply always go for the item that has the highest number to be moved as this would mean that not only can I use this to filter by value, but it’s also most efficient in numbers of arm swings.
 But it took me an hour or so to realize one though error - I don’t actually have to isolate ONE signal out of those, only ALL signals that match the highest value.
 If I need to move 100 rails and 100 belts, I don’t care which is moved first, right?
 Just feed them both to the inserter and let it decide.
 On the next swing, the other is going to be the higher value one, so that will be chosen by the max value picker, then back again to the previous, and so on. - PaterFrog

-probes for the max item value and then sets the set-filters
+The indexing system from Part 1 and Part 2 can be replaced by a circuit that probes for the maximum item value and then sets the set-filters

 and hand signals.

-Another simulation in Rust:
+Here’s another simulation in Rust:

 fn main() {